Let us simplify the complexities of immigration law.

 What are the basic requirements for an O-1?

-Evidence that the beneficiary has received a major, internationally-recognized award, such as a Nobel Prize, or evidence of at least (3) three of the following:
+Evidence that the beneficiary has received a major, internationally recognized award, such as a Nobel Prize, or evidence of at least (3) three of the following can be presented:

 • Receipt of nationally or internationally recognized prizes or awards for excellence in the field of endeavor